Home » Features » Top 15 Best Nintendo DS Hidden Gems

 Dragon Quest Heroes: Rocket Slime

-This is game is actually a sequel.
-The original was called Slime MoriMori Dragon Quest and came out on the Game Boy Advance, but only in Japan.
-It’s strange then that we got this one especially because the franchise wasn’t doing particularly well in the West at the time.
-Regardless, the gameplay is different from the rest of the series.
-This is an action game where you play as the mascot enemy of the franchise; the slime.
+The gameplay here is different from the rest of the series.
+This is an action game where you play as the mascot enemy of the franchise; the blue smiley slime character.
 You traverse several areas full of enemies with one basic attack; Rocket can stretch and propel himself forward.
-It may sound pretty basic but gameplay is very fun and interesting with this mechanic.
+It may sound pretty basic but gameplay is very fun and interesting as it makes heavy use of this mechanic.
 The boss battles in particular are crazy with you loading ammunition into a tank to fire at the enlarged foe.
+At times it’s so over the top it’s hilarious.
 Dragon Quest Heroes has that typical charm the series is known for, and as a spin-off it’s fantastic.

 Front cover for Flower, Sun, and Rain on the Nintendo DS.